ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Payloads and proofs are each concatenated into a single text form by concatenating the BASE64URL encoded values using the `~` character.

-Individual payloads are allowed to be omitted - if a payload is omitted, it is represented as a zero-length text value, potentially resulting in leading, trailing, or consecutive `~` characters in the concatenated form.
+Individual payloads are allowed to be omitted; if a payload is omitted, it is represented as a zero-length text value, potentially resulting in leading, trailing, or consecutive `~` characters in the concatenated form.

 If a payload or proof value was a zero-length octet string, it does not get output as its zero-length BASE64URL-encoded form but as a single `_` character.
 This character does not represent a valid BASE64URL-encoded octet string, allowing it to be distinguished from normally encoded data.